TortoiseGit/TortoiseGit/doc/readme.txt

     cd doc
     python3 build.py

-For local customisations, copy the doc.build.user.tmpl file to doc.build.user and modify that copy to point to the location of the tools on your system.
+TODO: For local customisations, copy the doc.build.user.tmpl file to doc.build.user and modify that copy to point to the location of the tools on your system.

 Spell check the docs